Recent Blog Articles

 What Is It?

 A sun allergy is an immune system reaction to sunlight, most often, an itchy red rash.
+The medical term for this condition is Polymorphous Light Eruption (PMLE).
 The most common locations include the "V" of the neck, the back of the hands, the outside surface of the arms and the lower legs.
 In rare cases, the skin reaction may be more severe, producing hives or small blisters that may even spread to skin in clothed areas.

 Sun allergies are triggered by changes that occur in sun-exposed skin.
 It is not clear why the body develops this reaction.
 However, the immune system recognizes some components of the sun-altered skin as "foreign," and the body activates its immune defenses against them.
 This produces an allergic reaction that takes the form of a rash, tiny blisters or, rarely, some other type of skin eruption.